demisto/content/Packs/Jira/Integrations/JiraV2/README.md

     * __Name__: a textual name for the integration instance.
     * __Jira URL, for example: https://demisto.atlassian.net/__
     *  ______________ Basic Authentication ________________

+        To use basic authentication, follow [this tutorial](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) to get an API token.
+Authorizing using basic authentication requires:

         * __Username__
         * __Password (Deprecated)__
         * __API token__

     * ____________________ OAuth 1.0 __________________

       To use OAuth1.0 follow [this tutorial](https://developer.atlassian.com/cloud/jira/platform/jira-rest-api-oauth-authentication/) to get the Access Token.
-Authorizing using OAuth1.0, requires:
+Authorizing using OAuth1.0 requires:

         * __ConsumerKey__
         * __AccessToken__